Corvan/upyls/README.md

 `configparser.ConfigParser`.
 It is not meant to steal but meant to extend the functionality in a way that keeps the ideas and interfaces.
 But in some things it behaves a bit different due to the fact of multiple items.
 So it often returns Iterables where more than one item can occurr.

+This is still work in Progress and it does not yet implement all the possibilities of `configparser.ConfigParser` but basically it is working.